trovu/trovu/docs/index.md

 ## Key features

 -   **Privacy**: Queries are processed in the client, not server.
--   **Social**: Curated shortcuts are kept in YAML files in a [public Github repository](https://github.com/trovu/trovu-data).
+-   **Social**: Curated shortcuts are kept in [YAML files](https://github.com/trovu/trovu/tree/master/data/).
 Send a pull request to add or edit them.
 -   **Freedom**: Optionally, create personal shortcuts in [your own repository](https://github.com/trovu/trovu-data-user).

 ## Read more